danlim-wz/flask_image_classifier/README.md

 # Supported classes

-The model uses a ResNet50 architecture which was pretrained on the ImageNet dataset.
+The classification model uses a ResNet50 architecture which was pretrained on the ImageNet dataset.
 Visit this link for supported image classes: http://image-net.org/explore

+The box and mask model uses Mask RCNN trained on the COCO dataset.
+Visit this link to explore the classes supported: http://cocodataset.org/#explore

 # Implementation